JamesMoreau/gem-player/README.md

 # Features

 - Audio formats such as mp3, m4a, wav, flac, ogg, etc.
 - Playlisting.
-Stored as m3u files.
+Stored as m3u files which can be imported / exported.
 - Sorting and filtering.
-- Queue system.
+- Queue management.
 Shuffle and repeat.
 - Dark and light mode.
 - Cross-platform.